billmn/craft-turnstile/README.md

 # Cloudflare Turnstile

-Integrate Cloudflare smart CAPTCHA alternative to validate your forms.
-[Learn more on Turnstile docs](https://developers.cloudflare.com/turnstile).
+Easily integrate Turnstile to validate your forms.

+Turnstile is Cloudflare's privacy-first, smart CAPTCHA replacement.
+It automatically chooses from a rotating suite of non-intrusive browser challenges based on telemetry and client behavior exhibited during a session.

-It also works out of the box with [Sprig](https://github.com/putyourlightson/craft-sprig) requests.
+The plugin support [Sprig](https://github.com/putyourlightson/craft-sprig) requests out of the box.

+If you want to know more about Turnstile, read the official [blog post](https://developers.cloudflare.com/turnstile) or the [documentation](https://blog.cloudflare.com/turnstile-private-captcha-alternative).

 ## Requirements